maelishere/Labyrinth/README.md

 I am working towards the review of this library from unity's team; at the moment i am in the queue.
 When i publish it on the asset store i will put a link here.
 The asset will come will a sample project.

+### Peer to peer

+I plan on adding a peer to peer layer later on for chat (voice and text).

 ### Open World Game (No name)

 I plan on making a simple networked open world game to fully test it's production readiness.
 Then make more changes to bring it out of the experimental phase.